davep/git2gantt/README.md

                         Limit to commits by the given author.
   -d DESCRIPTION, --description DESCRIPTION
                         Description to give each session.
+  -f FUZZ, --fuzz FUZZ  Size of a 'fuzzy' period when deciding contiguous
+                        days.
   -t TITLE, --title TITLE
                         The title for the chart.
   -v, --version         Show version information.